 Today, these same geological features that once sustained a thriving phosphate industry continue to captivate rockhounds, offering vibrant windows into Ontario’s mineral-rich past.

 Mark and I are at this very minute scouring local geological maps for undiscovered vein dykes in our area.
 Our ability to locate vein dykes has been the reason for our success in the Dark Star project that some of you have been involved with.
-At this time we control the foremost crystal collecting localities in Ontario.
+At this time we control the foremost crystal collecting localities in Ontario and you can visit and collect your own at our pay to dig mine - Dark star crystal Mines.

 What Crystal Vein Dykes Really Are in Ontario Geology